Mandar2411/StarSocial/README.md

 # StarSocial
-Social Networking Web Application in which people can create groups related to different topics and share their thoughts.
+- Social Networking Web App built using Django as backend.
+- People can create groups related to different topics, can join groups and make share their thoughts.
 <br />

 # SnapShots